akuig/mcp_cm_v1/TROUBLESHOOTING.md

 ## Using with Claude Desktop

+The server now uses FastMCP with HTTP streaming transport, which is compatible with Claude Desktop.

-1. First, ensure the server is running:
+1. First, ensure the HTTP server is running:
 ```bash
 make up
 ```